 Where the budget players actually go

-The result, according to Piscatella, is that the industry is "basically leaving a whole portion of the market to Fortnite, Minecraft, Roblox and mobile content."
+The industry is effectively leaving a whole segment of the market to Fortnite, Minecraft, Roblox, and mobile content.
 These aren't consolation prizes, either.
 Fortnite alone commands hundreds of millions of registered accounts.
-Roblox clocked roughly 10.25 billion monthly hours of playtime in 2025, according to separate analyst data, more than Steam, PlayStation, and Fortnite combined.
+Roblox clocked roughly 10.25 billion monthly hours of playtime in 2025, more than Steam, PlayStation, and Fortnite combined.

 The free-to-play model fills a real gap.
 But there's a catch that anyone who's spent time in Fortnite's item shop already knows: free to play rarely means free to enjoy fully.
 Microtransactions are everywhere, and players who can't afford the premium alternatives often end up spending incrementally on cosmetics, battle passes, and in-game currency.
 The total can quietly add up to more than a single $70 game purchase over a year.